 Put together, users should seriously consider whether the perceived benefits will outweigh these serious negatives.
 In general, when selecting apps to use – and especially when giving them access to sensitive parts of your phone – users need to be very vigilant.

-Apps that seem innocent may actually be reading and changing your files, selling your data, or much worse.
+Apps that seem innocent may actually be sending phishing emails, reading and changing your files, selling your data, or much worse.
 After all, at the end of the day, you are the last line of defense against malicious software.

 Check out our other research: